-ERRIN brings a bottom-up placed-based perspective to the European research and innovation policy and funding programmes.
+ERRIN brings a bottom-up place-based perspective to the European research and innovation policy and funding programmes.
 Through our member-driven working groups we strengthen EU policy development via the promotion of a regional innovation ecosystems approach and smart specialisation.

-Our expertise lies in the close collaboration with our members and in our ability to provide concrete input based on experience and expertise.
+ERRIN’s expertise lies in the close collaboration with our members and in our ability to provide concrete input based on experience and expertise.

 The present contribution to the Horizon Europe strategic planning process is based on input from our members and especially from our Working Group leaders in the respective thematic clusters.
-The work has been coordinated by a dedicated taskforce in our Policy Working Group.
+The work has been coordinated by a dedicated task force in our Policy Working Group.

 Our short policy paper outlining the importance of place-based innovation ecosystems in the next framework programme for research and innovation.

 See all website content related to Horizon Europe .